 Other studies completed during the 41st session of Parliament include studies on the question of the recognition of Metis identity in Canada, First Nations education, First Nations elections, implementation of comprehensive land claims agreements and economic development.

 SELECTED LEGISLATIVE WORK

-Earlier bills covered issues related to education, land management, self government, land claims, treaty implementation, and resource management.
+Other bills covered issues related to education, land management, self-government, comprehensive land claims, treaty implementation, and resource management.